simphotonics/simulated_annealing/README.md

 the annealing process in order to increase the algorithm precision.

-For fast cooling schedules convergence to an acceptable solution can be improved by increasing the number of inner iterations.

 ## Annealing Schedule

 In general, the following information is required to define an annealing schedule: